salma-svg/salma-svg.github.io/projects/OCL/code.md

 python Optimisation.py {directory_name} {want_to_regenerate_prediction_model} {iron_cast_name}
 ```

 `directory_name`: The name of the directory where your data files are located.
-For example, data.
+For example, in my repository it's 'data' folder.

 `want_to_regenerate_prediction_model`: Set this to oui if you want to regenerate the prediction models or non if you want to use existing models.
 For example, oui or non.